API Reference#

 Only loads data chunks when needed and releases them after processing.

-- __init__(file_path: str | None = None, gdf: GeoDataFrame | None = None, chunk_size: int = 10000)[source]#
+- __init__(file_path: str | None = None, gdf: GeoDataFrame | None = None, chunk_size: int = 10000)[source]

 Initialize lazy GeoDataFrame.

-- property crs#
+- property crs: Any

 Get CRS without loading full dataset.

-- property bounds#
+- property bounds: Any

 Get bounds without loading full dataset.

-- chunks(chunk_size: int | None = None) Iterator[GeoDataFrame][source]#
+- chunks(chunk_size: int | None = None) Iterator[GeoDataFrame][source]

 Iterate over chunks of the GeoDataFrame.